ThomasMaul/FileTransfer_Class/Documentation/Classes/FileTransfer_GDrive.md

 result.list contains collection, each representing one file/directory.

 The answer is parsed and .list collection contains:
-- revision  // file revision, for folders "-"
+- Id  // file Id, identifier for all other commands
+- path      // file name
+- type      // document type, such as doc, pdf, dir
-- size      // file size, such as "76 KiB" or "315 MiB", for folder "-"
+- Size      // size, such as 1.0 KB
-- date      // date, such as "1 year ago", "3 days ago", for folders "-"
+- date      // date, such as 2022-03-02 14:27:36
-- path      // full path to download/access  "/filename.pdf"

 ## createDirectory